astrohart/xyLOGIX.Queues.Messages/README.md

 #### Touchpoint: The `CalcView` class

+_**Recall:**_  The code for this WinForms sample is in the [SampleMVP](https://github.com/astrohart/SampleMVP) repository.

 First, let's look at the `CalcView` class.
 This class encapsulates the main window of the application:

 ![Fig01](fig01.png)

-Figure 1.
-The Calculator interface.
+**Figure 1.** The Calculator interface.

-(By the way, thank you, [Grant Kinney](https://grantwinney.com/its-possible-to-test-a-winforms-app-using-mvp/) for not suing me for merely using your tutorial as a jumping off point).
+(By the way, thank you, [Grant Kinney](https://grantwinney.com/its-possible-to-test-a-winforms-app-using-mvp/), for not suing me for merely using your tutorial as a jumping off point).

 I want to specifically draw your attention to the big, friendly **Add** and **Reset** buttons on the form.

 Obviously, a `Button` object in Windows Form exposes a C# `event`.
 This event's name is `Click`.
-We handle the `Click` event in order to respond when the user clicks the mouse on the button.
+The `Button` control raises its `Click` event when the user clicks on the button with the mouse.
+We handle the `Click` event in order to execute handling in response to this action.

 Now, Mr. Kinney's methodology was to expose `Add` and `Reset` events in his `CalcView` class and then have the `CalcPresenter` attach handlers to _those_ events.
+Basically, this sets up a wagon-train, i.e., you have events whose handlers raise other events, who themselves are handlers.

+---
+**NOTE:** Would not it make more sense to simply queue up  a message in some dictionary somewhere, letting anyone, wherever they are in the application code, know that something interesting happened?

+---

 I thought this could be decoupled.
 Also, I didn't like the idea of event handlers invoking events.
 This tends to make UI code vastly more tightly-coupled than it needs to be, IMHO.